Skip to main content

 A.R.S. § 14-3109

 When someone passes away holding a legal claim that has not expired, Arizona pauses the clock.
 The statute of limitations stops running until a personal representative is appointed or twelve months pass, whichever comes first.
-The claim cannot expire sooner than four months after death, even if a representative is appointed right away.
+The claim cannot expire sooner than four months after death.

 Title 14, PROBATE OF WILLS AND ADMINISTRATION